-- ii.
-Use them to introduce a list that does not flow naturally with the rest of the sentence: - The classroom was a cacophony of the sound sounds of 2007: iPods, cell phones, and laptops. - iii.
-You do not need a colon if the list fits into the grammar of the sentence: - My favorite foods are chicken cacciatore, boeuf en daube, and Cheesy Westerns. - e.
-Semicolons - i.
-Semicolons connect independent clauses in a "both-and" relationship. - My brother was sixteen years old that winter; I was thirteen. - He had a Mustang; I, however, wanted a Denali. - ii.
-Semicolons separate items in a list when commas are not strong enough to do so. - I bought fruits such as apples, pears, and bananas; meats such as chicken and pork; and cereals such as Cheerios, Kix, Crispix, and Circus Fun. - 2.
-Dashes - a.
-Dashes indicate a full stop-a very strong pause in the sequence of a sentence: - $\cdot$ ~ I cannot write without dashes-I sprinkle them like salt and pepper in my prose. - b.
-Dashes set off appositives (parenthetical expressions): - My mother-a college professor-encouraged me to take my math classes my freshman year. - c.
-Hyphens and dashes are not the same thing. - d.
-Avoid overusing dashes in formal writing (often colons or semicolons can be substituted). - 3.
-Hyphens - a.
-Hyphens create compound words. - I have ninety-four Penguin editions. - b.
-Hyphens make adjectives out of nouns. - The woman was an African American. à The woman was African-American. - I like literature from the nineteenth century. à I like nineteenth-century literature. - c.
-Do not use hyphens to introduce quotations. - 4.
-Ellipses - a.
-Ellipses indicate that something has been omitted. - Paul urges, "Present your bodies ... holy and acceptable to God" (Rom.
-12:1). - b.
-If you end a sentence with an ellipsis, you need FOUR periods instead of three. - c.
-Do not use ellipses to create dramatic effect (especially in formal writing).
-The results of this study were surprising to the researchers.... - d.
-Ellipses may or may not be enclosed in brackets (depending on your citation style). - e.
-If at all possible, avoid using too many ellipses.
+- I bought fruits such as apples, pears, and bananas; meats such as chicken and pork; and cereals such as Cheerios, Kix, Crispix, and Circus Fun. - 2.
+Dashes - > Dashes indicate a full stop-a very strong pause in the sequence of a sentence: - I cannot write without dashes-I sprinkle them like salt and pepper in my prose. - Dashes set off appositives(parenthetical expressions): - My mother-a college professor-encouraged me to take math classes this year. - Hyphens and dashes are not the same thing. - > Avoid overusing dashes in formal writing (often colons or semicolons can be substituted). - 3.
+Hyphens - Hyphens create compound words. - I have ninety-four Penguin editions. - Hyphens make adjectives out of nouns. - I like literature from the nineteenth century.
+I like nineteenth-century literature. - \blacktriangleright Do not use hyphens to introduce quotations. - 4.
+Ellipses - > Ellipses indicate that something has been omitted. - Paul urges, "Present your bodies. . . holy and acceptable to God" (Rom.
+12:1). - > If you end a sentence with an ellipsis, you need four periods instead of three. - > Do not use ellipses to create dramatic effect(especially in formal writing). - > The results of this study were surprising to the researchers.... - Ellipses may or may not be enclosed in brackets(depending on your citation style). - ▶ If at all possible, avoid using too many ellipses.